 GSDCost being a software-based program automates the work measurement and analysis process reducing a lot of manual effort and intervention.

 It has an inbuilt library that has time values saved for a large number of operations for a wide range of products.
-This library keeps getting updated with time when the user is gradually working every day, which can later be put to great use in times when a similar/same product is to be analyzed again.
+This library keeps getting updated with time when the user is gradually working every day, which can later be put to great use in times when a similar/same product is to be analysed again.
 GSDCost is bringing automation and accuracy in the lives of garment manufacturers to measure productivity in the most efficient way possible.

 The latest version GSDCostV5 leverages the latest software architecture to deliver a highly intuitive SaaS solution, hosted in Microsoft AzureTM providing businesses of all sizes with fast access from anywhere to a high performance, secure, cost-effective and scalable solution.
 GSDCostV5 also supports open discussions and cost allowance for sustainable, fair living wages in any country to ensure high standards of Corporate & Social Responsibility (CSR) and Ethical Compliance for brand and manufacturer.